StevenKitzes/quick-list/README.md

 It would be nice to spend some more time making the app more attractive.

+Spend more time learning the Reddit API.
+Some of the features listed in the API documentation seem not to work or to be incomplete as described.
+I found suitable workarounds for the situations that caught me up but these feel a bit kludgey.

 ## Create-React-App notes follow

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).